 This does not make D-Aspartic Acid a dud ingredient though.
 It is perfect for athletes who need a top-up, men who need a quick, drastic change, and infertile men (who tend to see much longer-term results).
 The 3000mg in Hunter Test is one of the biggest doses found in a T-booster on the market today.

 While it may have little to no effect on regular men, infertile men can see decent increases in testosterone when taking Panax Ginseng.
 But there are many benefits to Ginseng.
 It can improve sleep quality (which can indirectly increase testosterone), it can increase libido, reduce depression, increase calmness, mood, erections, and cognition.
 The dosage is spot on.

-There is some evidence that points to a very small increase in testosterone when taking Ashwagandha.
-But the main benefit is a significant decrease in cortisol.
-High cortisol levels directly affect testosterone production by attacking the testes.
+Ashwagandha is known to raise testosterone but is also a potent adaptogen, tackling stress, fatigue and depression.
+High cortisol levels (the stress hormone) directly affect testosterone production by attacking the testes.
 Studies have shown that taking Ashwagandha can reduce cortisol by up to 27.9%.